Lion cub locked in cage

 Last year, we revealed that, even thousands of miles away, in the small country of Suriname in South America, jaguars are being poached from the wild for this industry.

-Their carcasses are boiled down into a paste, then smuggled into China in tubs, to supposedly treat the same ailments as tiger products, with a steep price tag attached.
+Their carcasses are boiled down into a paste and smuggled into China in tubs.
+The paste is supposedly used to treat the same ailments as tiger products, but it has a steep price tag.

 A poached jaguar for medicine in Suriname, South Africa